 Types of Mason jars

 There are two common sizes of Mason jars used in honey storage.
 They are named ‘regular mouth’ and ‘wide mouth’.
 The regular mouth Mason jar for honey storage has an inner diameter of 60mm and an outer diameter of 70mm.
-Wide mouth Mason jars have the inner diameter at 76mm and the outer diameter 86mm.
+Wide-mouth Mason jars have an inner diameter of 76mm and an outer diameter of 86mm.
 They have varying heights to accommodate different volumes from half a pint to half a gallon in imperial units.
 Some Mason jars you may find available for purchase have their capacities in metric units and range from 125ml to 1 liter.
 Brands of Mason jars are often trademarked.

 Storing Honey in Mason jars

 Storing honey in Mason jars follows a slightly different procedure than that of other foods.
 Honey should not be subjected to heating, unlike most other home-canned foods.
 When storing honey in Mason jars, you do not have to heat the jars.
 Honey is naturally resistant to microbial growth.
 If you fill the Mason jar well and leave just enough head space, the honey stays well preserved.